end2endzone/AnyRtttl/README.md

 # AnyRtttl #

 AnyRtttl is a feature rich arduino library for playing [RTTTL](http://www.end2endzone.com/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/#Quick_recall_of_the_RTTTL_format) melodies.
 The library offers much more interesting features than relying on the widely available `void play_rtttl(char *p)` function.
-The AnyRtttl library supports all best RTTTL features.
+The library supports all best RTTTL features.

 Library features: